NPRG041: Programming in C++

 - Inheriting constructors: not automatic,

-construct (inheritance of all referenced constructors), preserved accessibility
+using construct (inheritance of all referenced constructors), preserved accessibility

 - Virtual destructors: default behavior, destruction of members, chained destruction of ancestors in hierarchies, practical recommendations